aidanastridge/wideloop/README.md

 ### Why?

 Time series can feel like the data science equivalent of debugging.
 In **R**, you get ts, xts, and POSIX.ct errors.
 In **Python**, you get reshape errors.
 And modelling is complicated.
-I created this repository so I would always have these handy resources that would make sense of it all and make better at what I love to do most.
+I created this repository so I would always have these handy resources that would make sense of it all and make me better at what I love to do.

 ### What is a "wideloop"?